classmodel/class-web/packages/class/README.md

 ## Command line usage

 The class model can be run from the command line.
-The argument is the config file that should adhere to the [JSON schema](./packages/class/src/config.json).

 ```shell
 # Generate default config file